Hôtel de Besenval: Hôtel Chanac de Pompadour

-Pierre-Alexis Delamair's one-off project
+Pierre-Alexis Delamair's architectural one-off

 Plan of the Hôtel Chanac de Pompadour, published by Jean Mariette in 1727, which, however, is likely to be largely identical to the original plan from 1704 by Delamair (the original plan is considered lost).
 Visible are the ground floors of the corps de logis as well as of the outbuildings around the cour d'honneur and the basse-cour.
 The garden was on different levels at the time.
-It was in the Sallon servant de Salle à manger, now called Salon des perroquets, where the Royal Dinner took place on 16 March 1778 in the course of the affair: An Incident at the Opera Ball on Mardi Gras in 1778.
+It was in the Sallon servant de Salle à manger, now called the Salon des perroquets, where the Royal Dinner took place on 16 March 1778 in the course of the affair: An Incident at the Opera Ball on Mardi Gras in 1778.

-The Hôtel Chanac de Pompadour is a special feature in Delamair's work, as it is the only single-floor hôtel particulier he ever designed.
+The Hôtel Chanac de Pompadour is a notable feature in Delamair's work, as it is the only single-storey hôtel particulier he designed.
+As a result, its principal reception rooms (the piano nobile) are located on the ground floor – an arrangement that appears to have been rare among Parisian hôtels particuliers.
 With the Hôtel Chanac de Pompaodur, Delamair also set new standards in façade architecture.
 The sober, linear neoclassical façade was a novelty and a contrast to the ornate façades that had prevailed up to that point.
 Architects who later made changes to the building always respected Delamair's basic structure and design.

 In his book titled: Description de la ville de Paris et de tout ce qu'elle contient de plus remarquable (Description of the city of Paris and all the most remarkable things that it contains), first published in 1684 and expanded in later editions, Germain Brice describes the Hôtel Chanac de Pompadour as a pleasant place.
-However, he also states: "Abbé Pierre Hélie Chanac de Pompadour built a house decorated with numerous vases and figures placed in different places [the free-standing figures and vases on the roof cornice of the building].
-Those who love the abundance of ornaments will like this.
-However, it is the clever arrangement of decorations which makes a building beautiful."
-But then Brice praises: "The state rooms enjoy an advantageous view and the house, actually built in a rather light way, does not fail to provide several amenities, which make the residence pleasant."
+However, he also states: "Abbé Pierre Hélie Chanac de Pompadour built a house, ornamented with numerous statues and vases, disposed at various points [the free-standing statues and vases placed along the roof cornice].
+Those who delight in profuse ornament will admire this; yet it is the judicious disposition of decoration that gives a building its beauty."
+But then Brice praises: "The state apartments enjoy an advantageous prospect, and the house, constructed in a relatively light manner, offers several conveniences that make the residence pleasant."

-The historical façade of the corps de logis of the single-floor residence Hôtel Chanac de Pompadour, later called Hôtel de Besenval, towards the garden, according to the plans of 1704 by Pierre-Alexis Delamair (engraving published by Jean Mariette in 1727).
-The architectural arrangement with the free-standing figures and vases on the roof cornice was criticised by Germain Brice.
+The historic façade of the corps de logis of the single-storey residence Hôtel Chanac de Pompadour, later called Hôtel de Besenval, towards the garden, according to the plans of 1704 by Pierre-Alexis Delamair (engraving published by Jean Mariette in 1727).
+The architectural arrangement with the free-standing statues and vases placed along the roof cornice was criticised by Germain Brice.